adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 Options are:

 * Use the `receiver_trait` feature gate until we stabilize this.
-Remove the `arbitrary_self_types` feature gate.
+Remove the `arbitrary_self_types` feature gate immediately.
 Later, stabilize this and remove `receiver_trait` too.
 * Use the `arbitrary_self_types` feature gate until we stabilize this.
-Remove the `receiver_trait` feature gate.
+Remove the `receiver_trait` feature gate immediately.
 Later, stabilize this and remove `arbitrary_self_types` too.
 * Invent a new feature gate.
 * Immediately stabilize this without any feature gate, and remove both